Aju-GitHub/horizonhealthcare.github.io/README.md

 # Role: Product Analyst and Web Developer

-As the Business Analyst, I played a key role in bridging client requirements with technical implementation to ensure the delivered website aligns with Horizon Health Care’s business goals and user needs.
+As the Business Analyst, I played a key role in bridging client requirements with technical implementation to ensure the delivered website aligns with Horizon Healthcare's business goals and user needs.

 # Key Contributions